 Failing to comply with a subpoena can result in a legal penalty, as noncompliance almost always constitutes "contempt of court," which can lead to the imposition of fines and/or jail time.

 Subpoenas can also be challenged, and a person refusing to comply with a subpoena can request a hearing, but that won't usually ward off a "contempt" finding, at least not in the short term.

 - I've scheduled a trip and don't want to appear in court on the day listed in the subpoena.
 What should I do?

 - What should I do if I can't find the documents that are requested in the subpoena duces tecum?

-- Do I have to pay the costs of traveling to the deposition as requested in a subpoena?
+- Do I have to pay the costs of traveling to my deposition as requested in the subpoena?